andersonlucasg3/buildcannon/README.md

 - [x] `buildcannon create`
     - Generates a project file at [project path]/buildcannon/default.cannon

-- [x] `buildcannon create-target "target name"`
+- [x] `buildcannon create-target`
-    - Generates a project file at [project path]/buildcannon/target name.cannon
+    - Generates a project file at [project path]/buildcannon/target name.cannon, "target name" is specified in the following questions process

 - [x] `buildcannon distribute`
     - Uses the information in the default.cannon file to distribute your app to TestFlight